Scientific name: Nigma walckenaeri

 Size: Head and body up to 5mm long

-Distribution: Found in London and the surrounding counties.
-May originally have been imported by Kew Gardens
+Distribution: Found mainly in London and the surrounding counties, although there was a recent sighting in Burton-on-Trent, Staffordshire.
+May originally have been imported by Kew Gardens.

 Habitat: Usually found on large leaves, and frequently on lilac

 Special features: Nigma walckenaeri spiders have a beautiful, bright green abdomen with a few white hairs giving them a shiny, or frosted appearance.
 The legs are a yellowish-green.
 Females have a green head (cephalothorax), while adult males have a brown head.